International Student Homestay Program

 What is a homestay?

 A homestay offers students an opportunity to fully immerse themselves in American culture.
-The student lives with the host family for a set period, receiving meals and, if needed, transportation.
-The student pays a monthly homestay fee to the family.
+The student lives with the host family for a set period, receiving meals and, if requested, transportation.
+The student pays the family a monthly homestay fee.

 Why live with a host family?